olliepalmer/desree-bot/readme.md

 # Des'ree bot

+Please note: this bot is now run from Cheap Bots Done Quick!
+If you want to make a simple bot like [@life_by_desree](https://twitter.com/life_by_desree), I'd recommend trying that first.
+You save all the faffy setup that I write about here.
+This bot's source can be found [here](https://cheapbotsdonequick.com/source/life_by_desree).

+I'll keep the how-to and all the source code up for reference though. :)

 ## [@life_by_desree](https://twitter.com/life_by_desree).

 This bot reads a line from Des'ree's prophetic smash hit [Life](https://www.youtube.com/watch?v=BKtrWU4zaaI) every ten minutes.
 You can see the twitter feed at [here](https://twitter.com/life_by_desree).
 It was inspired by the [africa by toto bot](https://twitter.com/africabytotobot), but this template can be used and adapted to tweet random lines from any file you want.

 The setup is fairly simple: I have a Dreamhost account, a Python script, and a file I want to read from.
 The bot runs as a cron job from my Dreamhost account once every X minutes.

 Below are the bash instructions to set up this bot on Dreamhost.
 Most of the files have annotations.